It is assumed that you have already downloaded and installed the extension (free or pro). If not, you can find more

 Narrow down the number of items that will be listed by the module instance.
 Set Max Count to a reasonable amount while you are in the testing stage.

-Step 5 - Design the overall appearance of all items
+Step 5 - Design the overall layout of all items

 Click on the Layout tab.

 Check the layout related to the data source.
 Default is the layout used for articles.
 K2 is the layout used for K2 items.

 Set the configuration of the items.
-Set it to Vertical to show the items in a column fashion, set it to Horizontal to show them in a row fashion.
+Set it to Vertical to show the items in a single column fashion, set it to Horizontal to show them in a row fashion.